 While there is bar software that can help with the bar inventory management process, it’s best to understand the basics of how this is normally handled with pen-and-paper.
 Even if you plan on using restaurant inventory software, having a deep understanding of how liquor inventory is done will help you make better purchasing decisions.

-Here’s a look at how to do liquor and bar inventory for your restaurant, pub, or bar.
+Whether you're just starting to open a bar or are a seasoned pro, here’s a look at how to do liquor and bar inventory for your restaurant, pub, or bar.

 The Basics: A Bar Inventory Overview